Rakesh9100/CalcDiverse/Calculators/SVD-Calculator/README.md

-# <p align="center">Singular Value Decomposition Calculator</p>
+# <p align="center">SVD Calculator</p>

 ## Description :-

 The SVD Calculator simplifies the process of performing Singular Value Decomposition, which is widely used in numerical analysis, machine learning, and data science.
 Given a square matrix, the tool decomposes it into:

-𝑈 : An orthogonal matrix containing the left singular vectors.
+- 𝑈 : An orthogonal matrix containing the left singular vectors.
-𝑆 : A diagonal matrix containing the singular values.
+- 𝑆 : A diagonal matrix containing the singular values.
-𝑉 : An orthogonal matrix containing the right singular vectors.
+- 𝑉 : An orthogonal matrix containing the right singular vectors.

 ## Tech Stacks :-